-Nor was there in another class, long ago.
+I can't help seeing the scenes in our gospel reading for today through a Monty Python lens.
 Shift your mind from a picture of beautiful water and coastal mountains to a dusty scene of travelers on foot along a Mediterranean road.
-Notice Jesus walking in front of his group of students, talking away, apparently taking their silence as being totally absorbed listening, while in truth the silence was due to the gaggle of disciples having dropped behind so he wouldn't hear them arguing.
+There's Jesus walking in front of his group of students, talking away, apparently taking their silence as being totally absorbed listening, while in truth the silence was due to the gaggle of disciples having dropped behind so he wouldn't hear them arguing.
 But it's clear that Jesus and the disciples separated not merely by distance but by lack of understanding, as Mark affirms by declaring that "[the disciples] did not understand what he was saying and were afraid to ask him".